Leonardo Art/Science Evening Rendezvous of DATE

 Bios:

 • Piero Scaruffi is a cognitive scientist who has lectured in three continents and published several books on Artificial Intelligence and Cognitive Science, the latest one being "The Nature of Consciousness" (2006).
 He pioneered Internet applications in the early 1980s and the use of the World-Wide Web for cultural purposes in the mid 1990s.
 His poetry has been awarded several national prizes in Italy and the USA.
-As a music historian, he has published ten books, the latest ones being "A History of Rock Music" (2003) and "A History of Jazz Music" (2007).
+His latest book of poems and meditations is "Synthesis" (2009).
+As a music historian, he has published ten books, the latest ones being "A History of Rock and Dance Music" (2009) and "A History of Jazz Music" (2007).
 He has also written extensively about cinema, literature and the visual arts.
 An avid traveler, he has visited 121 countries of the world.

 Confirmed so far: